mikepan/GameEngineBook/text/04-Animation.md

 This file is on _\Book\Chapter4\tutorial\_walk\_7.placehold.blend_.
 You can't tell from the picture, but if you play back the animation, you will see the placeholders moving against Momo (or would it be the other way around?).
 In fact, the camera is static so Momo doesn't really move.

-\*\*\* Begin Numbered List

-1.Create a simple, easy-to-spot object.
+1. Create a simple, easy-to-spot object.

-2.Create an Array modifier[md]set the constant offset to be equivalent to one stride and set enough copies to fill the screen.
+2. Create an Array modifier[md]set the constant offset to be equivalent to one stride and set enough copies to fill the screen.

-3.Move the Array object to be aligned with Momo.
+3. Move the Array object to be aligned with Momo.
 The feet from your extreme pose should match the position of the array elements.

-4.Insert a location keyframe.
+4. Insert a location keyframe.

-5.Advance from frames 1 to 41.
+5. Advance from frames 1 to 41.

-6.Move the array object forward the distance of two strides[md]0.46.
+6. Move the array object forward the distance of two strides[md]0.46.
 (See the note on root bone.)

-7.Keyframe the new array object position.
+7. Keyframe the new array object position.

 8. In the Graph Editor, change the array object Extrapolation mode to linear extrapolation.

-\*\*\* End Numbered List

 This method requires a bit more setup than the previous one, but it has a big advantage.
 To work in the between poses (the next step of this tutorial), you will need to keep track of the foot position while the character moves forward.
 While the body is constantly moving, the feet are planted on the ground until it's their time to get up and get smashed on the floor again.
 This will prevent the undesirable effect known as _sliding feet_.
 This problem will be revisited next when we create the poses between the extremes.
 Figure 4.43 shows the complete walking cycle in different moments; note that the feet are always in the same place relative to the placeholders.